This episode of CS is part 3 of our series on The Crusades.

-A significant result of the First Crusade was the further alienation of the Eastern & Western Churches.
-The help provided Byzantium by the crusaders were not what The Emperor Alexius was looking for.
+A major result of the First Crusade was a further alienation of the Eastern and Western Churches.
+The help provided Byzantium by the crusaders were not what The Eastern Emperor Alexius was hoping for.

 It also resulted in an even greater alienation of the Muslims than had been in place before.
-200 years of Crusading rampages across the Eastern Mediterranean permanently poisoned Muslim-Christian relations and ended the spirit of moderate tolerance for Christians living under Muslim rule.
-The only people who welcomed the crusaders were a handful of Christian minorities who’d suffered under Byzantine or Muslim rule; people like the Armenians and Lebanese Maronites.
+200 years of crusading rampages across the Eastern Mediterranean permanently poisoned Muslim-Christian relations and ended the spirit of moderate tolerance for Christians living under Muslim rule across a wide swath of territory.
+The only people who welcomed the Crusaders were a handful of Christian minorities who’d suffered under Byzantine and Muslim rule; the Armenians and Maronites living in Lebanon.
 The Copts in Egypt saw the Crusades as a calamity.
-They were now suspected by Muslims rulers of holding Western sympathies while being treated as schismatics by the Western Church.
-Once the Crusaders took Jerusalem, they banned the Copts form making pilgrimage there.
+They were now suspected by Muslims of holding Western sympathies while being treated as schismatics by the Western Church.
+Once the Crusaders took Jerusalem, they banned Copts from making pilgrimage there.

-Things really went sour between East & West when the Roman church installed Latin Latin patriarchates in historically Eastern centers at Antioch & of course Jerusalem.
-Then, during the 4th Crusade, a Latin patriarch was appointed to the church in Constantinople itself!
+Things really went sour between East and West when the Roman church installed Latin patriarchates in historically Eastern centers at Antioch and Jerusalem.
+Then, during the 4th Crusade, a Latin patriarch was appointed to the church in Constantinople itself.

-To give you an idea of what this would have “felt” like to the church in Constantinople, imagine how Southern Baptists would feel if a Mormon bishop was installed as the President of the Southern Baptist Convention.
+To give you an idea of what this would have felt like to the Christian of Constantinople; imagine how Southern Baptists would feel if a Mormon bishop was installed as the President of the Southern Baptist Convention.
 You get the picture = No Bueno.

-Another longer lasting effect of the Crusades was that they weakened the Byzantine Empire and hastened its fall to the Ottoman Turks.
-Arab governments were also destabilized and left susceptible to Turkish and Mongol invasion.
+Another long-lasting effect of the Crusades was that they weakened the Byzantine Empire and hastened its fall to the Ottoman Turks a couple centuries later.
+Arab governments were also destabilized leaving them susceptible to invasion by Turks and Mongols.

-A significant new development in monastic history was written at this time in the rise of the knightly monastic orders.
+A significant new development in monastic history was made at this time in the rise of the knightly monastic orders.
 The first of these was the Knights Templar, founded in 1118 under Hugh de Payens.
 King Baldwin gave the Templars their name, and from them the idea of fighting for the Temple passed to other orders.
-Bernard of Clairvaux, although not the author of the Templar rule as legend have it, did write an influential piece called In Praise of the New Militia of Christ which lauded the new orders of knights.
+Bernard of Clairvaux, although not the author of the Templar rule, as legend has it, did write an influential piece called In Praise of the New Militia of Christ which lauded the new orders of knights.